sumatrapdfreader/sumatrapdf/src/ucrt/readme.txt

 TODO
 ----
-* write all the remaining code to support Sumatra
-* build PdfFilter.dll, PdfPreview.dll and npPdfViewer.dll with ucrt
+* implement tls support (needed by NoFreeAllocator.cpp)
 * write a test program that calls all the functions we claim to implement and verifies they work as expected
 * test on XP SP2 (maybe earlier).
 I develop on Win 7 and some functions